centreon/centreon-documentation/cloud/administration/resource_access.md

 title: Granting users rights on resources
 ---

-By default, ...

-* Administrators can see all resources.
-* For all other users (i.e. users with a **User** or **Editor** role), administrators must define which [resources](../resources/glossary.md#resource) they can see.
+Resource access rules allow you to grant users the right to see specific [resources](../resources/glossary.md#resource).

+By default, all users can see all resources.
+This is because a default access rule called "ALL" is created automatically when the platform is installed.

-* Only administrators can access the **Resource Acces Management** screen.
+Administrators can create more specific rules to determine which users can see which resources.
+Only administrators can access the **Resource Acces Management** screen.

-Rights are granted by creating access rules.
 You can create as many rules as you want.
-If a user is mentioned in two access rules with different rights, the less restrictive rule will take precedence.
+If a user is mentioned in two access rules with different rights, the more permissive rule will take precedence.

+## Granting users rights

+If you don't want all users to see all resources, you need to:

+1. [Create](#creating-an-access-rule) a first access rule that grants you the right to see all resources (you may want to grant this right to all administrators).
+2. [Delete](#managing-access-rules) the default rule called "ALL".
+3. Create the rules you want for your users.

 ## Creating an access rule